-Event Name Event Parameters Parameter Value Description 1: DRDY_OWN Count when this processor reads data from the bus - includes loads and some PIC transactions.
-Asserted two processor clock cycles for partial reads and 4 processor clocks (usually in consecutive bus clocks) for full line reads.
-Count DRDY event that we drive.
-Count DRDY event sampled that we own.
-2: DRDY_OTHER Count when data is on the bus but not being sampled by the processor.
+Event Name Event Parameters Parameter Value Description Event Name Event Parameters · 2: DRDY_OTHER Count when data is on the bus but not being sampled by the processor.
 It may or may not be being driven by this processor.
 Asserted two processor clock cycles for partial transactions and 4 processor clocks (usually in consecutive bus clocks) for full line transactions.
 3: DBSY_DRV Count when this processor reserves the bus for use in the next bus cycle in order to drive data.
 Asserted for two processor clock cycles for full line writes and not at all for partial line writes.
 May be asserted multiple times (in consecutive bus clocks) if we stall the bus waiting for a cache lock to complete.
 4: DBSY_OWN Count when some agent reserves the bus for use in the next bus cycle to drive data that this processor will sample.
 Asserted for two processor clock cycles for full line writes and not at all for partial line writes.
 May be asserted multiple times (all one bus clock apart) if we stall the bus for some reason.
+5:DBSY_OTHER Count when some agent reserves the bus for use in the next bus cycle to drive data that this processor will NOT sample.
+It may or may not be being driven by this processor.
+Asserted two processor clock cycles for partial transactions and 4 processor clocks (usually in consecutive bus clocks) for full line transactions.